nice-digital/identity-management/README.md

 In order to run the Identity management site you have to ensure key configuration settings have the correct values inside the `WebAppConfiguration` object.

-- `ApiIdentifier` - this identifies the Identity API the app will use to authenticate itself against
+- `ApiIdentifier` - this identifies the Identity API
 - `ClientId` - this needs to match the `ClientId` of the app defined in the Identity provider (Auth0) for the relevant environment
 - `ClientSecret` - this needs to match the `ClientSecret` of the app defined in the Identity provider (Auth0) for the relevant environment
 - `AuthorisationServiceUri`- this configuration setting is very important if you want to run against a local instance of the Identity API.
-Note, this is different to the `ApiIdentifier`.
-The `ApiIdentifier` authenticates the app when logging in.
-Whereas `AuthorisationServiceUri` points the Identity API to a local instance, which then authenticates against Auth0 using machine to machine tokens.
+Note, this is different to the `ApiIdentifier`. `AuthorisationServiceUri` points the Identity API to a local instance, which then authenticates against Auth0 using machine to machine tokens.
 Therefore, it's also important the local intance of the API has the correct values in the `secrets.json` file.
+- `Domain` - this is the Auth0 tenant used to authenticate the app

+TODO: It's not entirely clearly why the local instance needs to authenticate against `ApiIdentifier` when we are using `AuthorisationServiceUri`

 #### React app environment variables